janico82/sbnMerlin/README.md

 ## FAQs
 ### Details of sbnMerlin configuration items:
+sbnMerlin automatically creates ethernet bridge instances {bridge} for network isolation, based on the active Guest Networks.
+An ethernet bridge is a device commonly used to aggregate other individual ethernets (like: eth1, eth2, wl0.1, …) into one bigger ('logical') ethernet, this bigger ethernet corresponds to the bridge network interface.
+So it’s possible to create automatic separated networks allowing to isolate Guest Network traffic from the main network (lan).
-sbnMerlin automatically creates ethernet bridge instances {bridge} for network isolation, and for each bridge it's possible to define a set of configurations, detailed below.
-The allowed ethernet bridge instances are: br3, br4, br5, br6, br8 and br9.
+The allowed ethernet bridge instances are: br3, br4, br5, br6, br8 and br9, and for each bridge it's possible to define a set of configurations, detailed below.

 The configuration file is located at:
 ```sh
 /jffs/addons/sbnMerlin.d/sbnMerlin.conf
 ```

+It's possible to use sbnMerlin default editor for managing configuration items, or your prefered editor. sbnMerlin checks every 10 minutes for changes in the configuration file.
+If you need to apply a configuration immediately, use the sbnMerlin menu.

-sbnMerlin automatism is based on the following rules, sbMerlin creates:
+sbnMerlin automatism is based on the following rules. sbMerlin creates:
 *   ethernet bridge(br3) instance if the wireless interface(wl0.2) is enabled and with lan access disabled.
 *   ethernet bridge(br4) instance if the wireless interface(wl1.2) is enabled and with lan access disabled.
 *   ethernet bridge(br5) instance if the wireless interface(wl0.3) is enabled and with lan access disabled.